Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Introduction

 The exact semi-analytical formalism for isocurvature-induced SIGWs was first given in Ref.~\cite{Domenech:2021and}, which is strictly valid only under the condition that the relevant perturbation modes enter the horizon long before matter-radiation equality, while the complexity escalates significantly for mixed initial conditions (with both adiabatic and isocurvature perturbations).
 In contrast, lattice simulations offer a robust alternative, with an intrinsic advantage in accurately capturing effects from non-Gaussianity.
 While this method has previously been applied exclusively to adiabatic fluctuations~\cite{Zeng:2025cer}, we systematically extend it in this work to incorporate isocurvature perturbations and mixed initial conditions.
+We note in Ref.~\cite{Fernandez:2023ddy}, the authors have applied a hybrid N-body and lattice simulation to study the GWs from structure formation in the early matter-dominated era, while our method has treated the matter as a fluid field, since the effects of structure formation are not our focus.

 An early matter-dominated (eMD) epoch represents another compelling scenario~\cite{Assadullahi:2009nf}.
 During eMD, the gravitational potential is stabilized, leading to a significant enhancement of SIGWs~\cite{Inomata:2019ivs, Inomata:2020lmk}.
 A critical factor is the transition timescale out of eMD: a fast transition triggers a resonant amplification (poltergeist mechanism)~\cite{Inomata:2020lmk}, while a slow transition suppresses the signal~\cite{Inomata:2019zqy, Pearce:2023kxp, Zeng:2025ecx}.
 Despite existing numerical work on adiabatic initial conditions~\cite{Inomata:2019zqy, Pearce:2023kxp, Zeng:2025ecx}, little attention has been paid to the numerical investigation of isocurvature perturbations.
 For this purpose, we adopt the lattice simulation method, which is well-suited to this problem.